DefinitionThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-- Adrenocortical insufficiency:
+Adrenocortical insufficiency:

-- Adrenocortical hyperfunction, partial function of cortisol:
+Adrenocortical hyperfunction, cortisol partial function:

-- Ectopic (paraneoplastic) Cushing's syndrome (formation of corticoids in ectopic tissue, e.g. in small cell bronchial carcinoma).
+- Ectopic (paraneoplastic) Cushing's syndrome (formation of corticoids in ectopic tissue, e.g. in small-cell bronchial carcinoma).

-- Adrenal cortex hyperfunction, androgen partial function (dehydroepiandrosterone, androstendione):
+Adrenocortical hyperfunction, androgen partial function (dehydroepiandrosterone, androstenedione):

-- Adrenal medullary hyperfunctions:
+Adrenal medullary hyperfunction:

 Incoming links (1)

-Dermadrome;Outgoing links (6)
+Dermadrome;Outgoing links (5)

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.